wemake-services/meta/_rsdp/auditions.md

 4. Will you be able to easily change the team in case you need?
 See what [vendor lock](https://en.wikipedia.org/wiki/Vendor_lock-in) is

 Time and cost is fixed.
-It is a one day audition.
+It is a one day audit.
 It costs 30.000 rubles ([click here](http://www.countrycurrencyrates.com/en/convert/RUB/USD/30000) to see the same in dollars).

-## Technical audition
+## Technical audit

-This audition is required for the technical teams.
+This audit is required for the technical teams.
 They can learn a lot from it, or just fix some bugs they have not seen for some reason.

 We only charge you for the found bugs.
-No bugs found == free audition.
+No bugs found == free audit.

 How it works: